 Setting the record straight

-News headlines in 2011 unfairly criticized Canadian Cancer Society for spending more on fundraising than on cancer research.1 Yes, this is factually correct, both in 2018 as it was in 2011.
+News headlines in 2011 unfairly criticized Canadian Cancer Society for spending more on fundraising than on cancer research.
+Yes, this is factually correct, both in 2018 as it was in 2011.
 In F2018, Canadian Cancer Society spent $52.8 million on fundraising compared to $48.9 million spent on cancer research grants.
-And yes, Canadian Cancer Society does have huge fundraising costs to raise money for its operations.
+And yes, Canadian Cancer Society does have huge fundraising costs to raise money for its operations. link to fundraising costs.

 In 2018, in addition to its research grants of $48.9 million, Canadian Cancer Society spent $51.4 million on cancer support programs.
 Cancer programs, research grants, and advocacy totaled $103.6 million in 2018.
 When undertaking a fair assessment of fundraising costs, spending on cancer research and cancer programs must also be considered.